-- The four hour exams only account for 28% of your grade in this course, and the final exam for 34%.
+• The hour exams account for about one-quarter of your grade in this course, slightly less than the inclass portion of the final exam.
 I've done this for three reasons.
 First, it makes each in-class exam significantly shorter; I want to test how well you understand the material, not how quickly you can write.
 Second, it allows you to learn from your mistakes -- you can do poorly on a test, but if you learn what you did wrong and you address your deficiencies, then you will have the chance to score well on the final and come out of the class with a grade that reflects what you learned in the end.
 Third, this scoring system reflects my belief that what you know at the end of the semester is really important -- I don't want to reward you for cramming for one test and then immediately forgetting the material.
-Rather, I want to reward you for truly learning the material and for integrating each new topic into your mental picture of how the world works. - As noted above, I feel it is very important that you have retained key elements of content knowledge from the courses that stand as prerequisites to this course.
-Consequently, if you cannot correctly answer at least 70% of the questions on the Fundamentals Test after the maximum number of allowed attempts, then I will assess a grade penalty of 18% of the total possible points in the course.
-This penalty will make it impossible to earn a grade above B- for this course if you haven't demonstrated competency in these key elements of those previous courses. - Grades will be assigned roughly according to the scale below.
+Rather, I want to reward you for truly learning the material and for integrating each new topic into your mental picture of how the world works.

+- Because this class has both important classroom and laboratory components, the following two conditions must be met for you to receive a passing grade in the class: - 1.
+You must complete all assigned laboratory work (as noted above). - 2.
+Your average exam grade (over the three tests and the final) must be greater than 50%. - Because I want you to gain an appreciation for how the theoretical aspects of chemistry dovetail with experimental aspects, you should expect that both in-class and take-home tests will explore chemical questions that you engage in the lab. - Grades will be assigned roughly according to the scale below.
 Note that I may change the scale so that it more accurately reflects what I feel to be the performance of members of the class.
 For instance, if everyone does poorly on the tests and if I conclude that it is because I did something wrong, then I will likely adjust all grades upward from the following distribution.
 On the other hand, if I think that the tests are sufficiently challenging but everyone does very well and is earning "A" marks, then I will be pleased as punch and am unlikely to change the scale.
 For the most part, you may consider these to be the most demanding standards that I am apt to apply.

 90% and up flavors of A

 80 to 89% flavors of B

 70 to 79% flavors of C

-60 to 66% flavors of D
+60 to 69% flavors of D

 below 60% F